laprej/laprej-www/courses/rpi-csci-4975-2016-fall.md

 110 8th Street Troy, New York 12180
 Course web site: [http://piazza.com/rpi/fall2016/csci49756975](http://piazza.com/rpi/fall2016/csci49756975)
 Office Hours: after class or by appointment.
-Class Time and Location: TBD
+Class Time and Location: MR 6 PM, Sage 2704

+**Like the Constitution, this syllabus should be considered a "living document" in that it is subject to change.
+You will be notified of any changes made.**

 ### Course Description
 This topics course will be compiler-oriented with a focus on the LLVM compiler in particular.
 LLVM is a state-of-the-art compiler that enjoys both academic interest as well as widespread industry adoption.
 It is a large codebase written using modern C++ techniques and design patterns; students are expected to not only read but learn from existing code.
 Seminal compiler/LLVM-specific papers will be assigned and critiqued on a weekly basis.
 Topics will include compiler backend issues such as control flow graphs, intermediate representation (IR), and compiler optimizations.
 Assignments will include writing various LLVM passes as well as a significant final project.